DeepProofLog: Efficient Proving in Deep Stochastic Logic Programs: Related Work

 \section{Related Work}

 \paragraph{DeepStochLog.}

-DeepStochLog extends SLPs by using neural networks to parameterize clause probabilities under derivation-based semantics.
+DeepStochLog extends SLPs by parameterizing clause probabilities via neural networks under derivation-based semantics.
 However, its exact inference leads to the combinatorial explosion of proof paths, making it intractable for complex tasks.
 It also assumes fixed output domains and conditions neural predictions on partial goals, limiting flexibility and context awareness.
-In contrast, \our{} factorizes the derivation distribution over resolution steps, conditions each decision on the full current goal, and supports variable output domains.
+In contrast, \acr{} factorizes the derivation distribution over resolution steps, conditions each decision on the full current goal, and supports variable output domains.
 This results in better scalability (linear in derivation steps and matching unification), more informed decisions, and greater expressivity.

-\paragraph{Scaling inference in NeSy.} Efforts to improve the scalability of exact NeSy systems include DeepStochLog, which adopts a more efficient derivation-based semantics, and KLay \cite{DBLP:conf/iclr/MaeneDM25}, which introduces GPU-parallelizable arithmetic circuits.
+\paragraph{Scaling inference in NeSy.} Efforts to improve the scalability of exact NeSy systems include DeepStochLog, which adopts a more efficient derivation-based semantics, and KLay \cite{DBLP:conf/iclr/MaeneDM25}, which introduces GPU-parallel arithmetic circuits.
 Approximate NeSy methods include search-based techniques \cite{manhaeve2021approximate, huang2021scallop} and random walks with restart \cite{wang2013programming}, which limit inference to parts of the proof space but risk bias.
 Sampling-based approaches \cite{verreet2023explain} avoid full model counting but are still limited by grounding.
 Variational inference \cite{abboud2020learning, dos2021neural, van2023nesi} replaces logic inference with learned predictors, trading interpretability for speed.
-Parametrized grounding \cite{castellano2025grounding} offers a tunable balance between scalability and expressivity but lacks general guarantees like \our{}.
+Parametrized grounding \cite{castellano2025grounding} offers a tunable balance between scalability and expressivity but lacks general guarantees provided by \acr{}.

-\paragraph{Automated Theorem Proving.} Automated Theorem Proving (ATP) aims to find a proof for a given query within deterministic logical frameworks.
-Recent advances in ATP integrate learning-based heuristics to guide proof search \cite{rocktaschel2017end,kaliszyk2018reinforcement,rawson2019neurally,zombori2020prolog,lample2022hypertree}.
-Unlike ATP systems, \our{} operates in a probabilistic setting and learns from labeled data.
+\paragraph{Automated Theorem Proving.} Automated Theorem Proving (ATP) finds a proof for a query within deterministic logical frameworks.
+Recent advances integrate learning-based heuristics to guide proof search \cite{rocktaschel2017end,kaliszyk2018reinforcement,rawson2019neurally,zombori2020prolog,lample2022hypertree}.
+Unlike ATP systems, \acr{} operates in a probabilistic setting and learns from labeled data.
 Rather than determining provability, it optimizes inference by maximizing the probability of positive queries and minimizing that of negatives.

 \paragraph{Reinforcement Learning in KG Completion.} Reinforcement learning (RL) has been applied to knowledge graph (KG) completion mainly via path-finding models like DeepPath \cite{xiong2017deeppath} and MINERVA \cite{das2017go}, which train agents to navigate KGs by sequentially selecting entities and relations.
 These approaches map relation-path discovery to an MDP but are specific to KG structures.
 While paths can serve as explanations, they may be complex and hard to interpret.
 In contrast, \our{} maps SLPs to MDPs, enabling RL-guided proof search across any domain expressible with SLPs, offering greater generality beyond KGs.